NEBRASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The last known or assumed location of the person listed in the record.
 This includes cities, counties, and states.

-While third-party sites offer such services, they are not government-sponsored entities, and record availability may vary on these sites when compared to government sources.
+While third-party sites offer such services, they are not government sponsored entities, and record availability may vary on these sites when compared to government sources.

-What Are Nebraska Judgment Records?
+What Shows Up on Nebraska Judgment Records?

 A Nebraska judgment record is created when a court of competent jurisdiction issues a criminal or civil case judgment, and the court clerk enters the judgment in the court docket.